MicrosoftDocs/learn/learn-pr/wwl-azure/explore-api-management/includes/8-exercise-import-api.md

-In this exercise you'll learn how to perform the following actions:
+In this exercise you learn how to perform the following actions:

 * Create an API Management (APIM) instance
 * Import an API